alan-turing-institute/data-safe-haven-team/WaysofWork.md

 ### Milestones

-Milestones allow to group issues of any kind and associate them to a specific delivery, currently they have been created by quarter and end of exsitng funding/subproject.
+Milestones allow to group issues of any kind and associate them to a specific delivery, currently they have been created by quarter.

 They are not heavily used yet as the information they offer is also contained via project fields (Planned end data + Team Accountable) yet they offer a good visual for the roadmap and allow to quickly track the progress (as completed issues out of milestone totals) of each time for a specific deadline.
 There is room to improve their use if wanted.